vdhamer/Photo-Club-Hub/.github/README.md

 This is because the app knows the club's name and the latitude/longitude where it is based.

 For clubs at `Level 2`, the app also knows the names and optional roles of club members.
-As illustrated in the center screenshot, the club and its members are now shown on the `Portfolio` and `Who's Who` screens.
+As illustrated in the center screenshot, the club and its members are now shown on the `Portfolio` and `Photographers` screens.
 Clubs with zero members (as far as the app is concerned) are _not_ shown on either screens.

 For clubs at `Level 3`, the app is aware of the image portfolios of club members (rightmost screenshot),